bluesky-social/atproto/packages/lexicon/DESIGN.md

 ## Application of schemas

-**Schemas are not enforced by ADX or by the Personal Data Server's APIs.** Instead they are used by applications and indexers to help ensure they're speaking the same language.
+**Schemas are not enforced by ATP or by the Personal Data Server's APIs.** Instead they are used by applications and indexers to help ensure they're speaking the same language.
 Therefore it's up to developers to enforce the schemas.

 > The one exception to this is the permission screens, which are explained below.